 National Security Engineering Center (NSEC): Established in 1958 to support the development and fielding of electronically based air defense systems.
 Today, the NSEC supports a broad and diverse set of sponsors within the Department of Defense and the Intelligence Community.
 These include the military departments, defense and intelligence agencies, the combatant commands, and elements of both the Office of the Secretary of Defense and the Office of the Joint Chiefs of Staff.

-Studies and Analyses Center: The Studies and Analyses Center is the largest of Institute for Defense Analyses’ (IDA) three FFRDCs and is co-located with the IDA headquarters in Alexandria, VA.
+Systems and Analyses Center: The Systems and Analyses Center is the largest of the Institute for Defense Analyses’ (IDA) three FFRDCs and is co-located with the IDA headquarters in Alexandria, VA.
 The center supports the Office of the Secretary of Defense, the Joint Chiefs of Staff, and the unified military commands.
 It consists of eight research divisions whose work focuses on a broad range of issues spanning diverse disciplines.
 Its work involves assessing technology feasibility, performance, producibility, demonstrations, and development risks.
 IDA also assists its sponsors in developing technology strategies, plans, standards, and investment priorities as well as assessing the domestic and international implications of trade and technology cooperation, plans, and controls.